indiejames/vscode-clojure-debug/readme.md

 This is a VS Code extension for developing Clojure projects.
 It provides a REPL as well as language support and debugging.

+## A Note about the Preview Version

+Most of the features are operational and work well enough to provide a useful worklow at this point.
+Some of the features (mostly related to step debugging) are less reliable and should be used with care.

 ## Features

 * Integrated REPL (nREPL)